dinhanhthi/dinhanhthi.com/pages/donate.md

 permalink: /donate/
 ---

-I spend a lot of time to learn something new.
-After each journey, I find myself that there is a shorter way I wish I could know before starting.
-That's the reason why I write **for free**{:.tgreen} the things I know/understand to help others save their time.
-If you find my work meaningful, give me some motivation, I sincerely appreciate.
+I spend a lot of time learning something new.
+After each journey, I find that there is a shorter way that I wish I had known before.
+For this reason, I write **for free**{:.tgreen} about the things I know/understand to help others save their time.
+If you find my work useful, give me some motivation, I'll be very grateful.

 {:.indent}
 - **Paypal**[/dinhanhthi](https://www.paypal.me/DinhAnhThi)